Adding users

 - To assign individual permissions, click in the desired cell.
 Some permissions automatically bring others with them.

-Example: Permission to copy records automatically entails create and change rights. - Click on the column header to assign permission for all listed tables at once.
+- Click on the column header to assign permission for all listed tables at once.

 - Click on the column header Application to either activate or deactivate all permissions for all tables at once.